What's the Difference between a Registered Dietitian (RD, RDN) and a Nutritionist?

 Providers at Ft.
 Collins Weight Loss & Nutrition are both Registered Dietitians and Nutritionists (RD, RDN).
 In addition to their RD credentials, they have received a minimum of 75 hours per term of accredited nutrition continuing education.

 How Much Does It Cost?

 In order to lower or eliminate your out-of-pocket expense we bill insurance on your behalf.
 We research your insurance plans and benefits and tell you exactly what the cost will be before you make an appointment.
 Esther is in network with most major insurances.
-If you do not have insurance or are not in network, Kayla offers a sliding scale of $65/hour.
+If you do not have insurance or are not in network, Anne offers a sliding scale of $225/3 hours.
 We accept cash, checks and major credit cards, HSA and Flex Spending accounts.
 Please call to discuss pricing.